The diatonic and chromatic intervals between the twelve sounds of our music system.

 From The Harmonics of Aristoxenus, with introduction by Professor H. S. Macran

 Based on all this, we can say that diatonic, for the Ancient Greeks, was any interval belonging to one of the seven diatonic scales.
-On the other side, an interval was chromatic if belonging to one of the seven chromatic scales, and same can be said for the enharmonic ones.
+On the other side, a chromatic or enharmonic interval belonged respectively to one of the seven chromatic or enharmonic scales.

-The question is, how to transfer these concept to our actual music system, and how all this relates to the actual meaning of diatonic and chromatic interval?
-If the Greek diatonic modes clearly match the actual major scale modes, can we just say that diatonic intervals are such if belonging to the major scale modes?
-And what about the Greek chromatic scales, so different from our single chromatic scale?
+The question is, how to transfer these concepts to our current music system, and how to relate them to the actual meaning of diatonic and chromatic?
+Since the Greek diatonic modes match the actual major scale modes, can we just say that diatonic intervals are such when belonging to the major scale modes?
+But then, what about the Greek chromatic scale modes, so different from our single chromatic scale?

-Starting from this last question, we can say that the actual chromatic scale can be traced to the double semitone pattern found in the Greek chromatic tetrachord offers us a hint to consider it as a distant relative of the actual chromatic scale.
-Therefore, in contemporary terms, we can simply say that an interval is chromatic when belonging to the chromatic, i.e. dodecafonic scale.
-Curiously enough from an etymological standpoint, the Greek word chromatikos (χρωματικόζ), musically referred to the chromatic species, could also mean, more generally, flourished, artistic.
-Another hint that might tell us something about the “ornamental”, quasi unorthodox quality of the chromatic scales, even if having their independent life as a species of the Greek scale system.
+Starting from this last question, we can say that the actual chromatic scale can be traced to the double semitone pattern found in the Greek chromatic scales.
+Therefore, in contemporary terms we can simply say that an interval is chromatic when belonging to the chromatic scale.
+Curiously enough from an etymological standpoint, the Greek word chromatikos (χρωματικόζ), musically referred to the chromatic species, could also mean, more generally, flourished or artistic: another hint that might tell us something about the “ornamental”, quasi unorthodox quality of the chromatic scales, even if having their independent life as a species of the Greek scale system.

 And now we come to the diatonic interval.
-If diatonic was, for the Ancient Greeks, any interval belonging to the diatonic scales, are we allowed to transfer that idea to our music system, and say that diatonic is any interval belonging only to the major scale modes, leaving out all the other minors, pentatonics and more?
-We cannot be further from the truth.
-Despite the similarities, music has evolved through the Centuries, and the two systems are so different that analogies ad litteram can be misleading, and bring to incoherent conclusions.
-An interval in Ancient Greece was diatonic because belonging to the diatonic species, i.e. all the scales used at that time, at least in the Diatonic species.
+If diatonic was, for the Ancient Greeks, any interval belonging to the diatonic scales, can we transfer that same idea to our music system, inferring that diatonic is any interval belonging only to the major scale modes, leaving out all the other minor and pentatonic scales?
+I don't think so.
+Despite the similarities, music has evolved through the Centuries, and the two systems are so different that analogies ad litteram can be misleading, and cause incoherent conclusions.
+An interval in Ancient Greece was diatonic because belonged to the diatonic species, i.e. all the scales employed at that time, at least in the Diatonic species.

 Applying this same idea to the present music system, we can say that diatonic is any interval belonging to any given scale, be it major, minor, pentatonic and more, with the only exception of the chromatic scale.
-By contrast, chromatic is any sound belonging to the chromatic scale, or better said, any sound non diatonic to a specific given scale.
+By contrast, chromatic is any interval belonging to the chromatic scale, or better said, any interval non diatonic to a specific given scale.

-By contrast, if we decide to keep the Greek definition of diatonic ad litteram, what would we call the intervals among all the other scales?
-Does that mean that Ab is not diatonic to Gb minor melodic only because we are not in the major scale realm?
+Otherwise, keeping the Greek definition of diatonic ad litteram, what would we call the intervals among all the other non major scales?
+Would that mean that Ab is not diatonic to Gb minor melodic only because we are not in the major scale realm?
 Or F# not diatonic to B minor harmonic, and so on?
 Should we call all these “chromatic intervals” only because not belonging to a major scale mode?
 Certainly not, they are all diatonic to a specific given scale!

-To wrap up this brief inquiry, we can say that, based on the Greek music system and etymologies, given any scale in a specific key, diatonic is any interval between two or more notes belonging to that scale.
-All the other intervals, not belonging to that given scale, will be called chromatic.
+To wrap up this brief inquiry, we can say that, given any scale in a specific key, diatonic is any interval between two or more notes belonging to that scale, while all the other intervals, unrelated to that given scale, will be called chromatic.

 Thank you for reading and see you in the next one!